RAWebb/GettingCleaningDataCourseProject/codebook.md

   *MEAN fBodyBodyGyroJerkMag.std..

- An example to break down the difference between raw & tidy data is helpful, as we "mean" in the raw and "mean of a mean" in tidy:
+ An example to break down the difference between raw & tidy data is helpful, as we have "mean" calculated in the raw data and "mean of a mean" in tidy:
-* A single observation in the raw data might represent a subject walking for 5 minutes.
-Each of many different motion parameters are measured 50X per second over this 5 minutes.
-The mean, max, standard deviation & other statistical parameters of this 5 minute walk (50x60x5 = 15000 measurements)are calculated for each motion parameter and appear in raw data.
-The subject will then do several more walks and the measurements for each walk will appear as a separate observation (row) in the raw data.
-In step 2, I extract only the mean and standard deviation measurements to our dataset, but each row still just represents 1 observation (1 walk).
-In step 5, I calculate the mean over all the sessions of walking for a subject and get the overall walking average.
+> A single observation in the raw data might represent a subject walking for 5 minutes.
+Each of many different motion
+> parameters are measured 50X per second over this 5 minutes.
+The mean, max, standard deviation & other statistical
+> parameters of this 5 minute walk (50x60x5 = 15000 measurements)are calculated for each motion parameter and appear in
+> raw data.
+The subject will then do several more walks and the measurements for each walk will appear as a separate
+> observation (row) in the raw data.
+In step 2, I extract only the mean and standard deviation measurements to our
+> dataset, but each row still just represents 1 observation (1 walk).
+In step 5, I calculate the mean over all the
+> sessions of walking for a subject and get the overall walking average.

 Raw data: